codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation_original.md

 Install demo pipelines to use as a starting point to create your own pipelines.
 We recommend installing the demo resources as these are used in our quick start tutorials.

 * Silent install: Add the `--demo-resources` flag.
 By default, set to `true`.

-**Insecure flag**
-For _on-premises installations_, if the Ingress controller does not have a valid SSL certificate, to continue with the installation, add the `--insecure` flag to the installation command.

 ### Hybrid runtime components